 Owners of businesses that have varied business expenses will like the Blue Business Plus more than the Chase Ink Business Cash.
 However, it can also be a complement to the Ink Business Cash.
 Business owners who like both UR and MR points can earn both points if they use both cards in tandem.

 A huge advantage of the Blue Business Plus is that cardholders can transfer points to partners without a premium Amex card.
 The Ink Business Cash does not have this option as a standalone card.
+However, Amex is not offering a sign-up bonus for the Blue Business Plus because of its earning structure.

 The Chase Ink Business Cash is a points-earning machine!
-It’s one of my favorite business cards for earning because of its many and broad categories.
+It’s one of my favorite business credit cards for earning because of its many and broad categories.
 I was excited to use this card to help fund my bookkeeping business and earn more than 50,000 UR points in the process.
-I still use my Ink Business Cash for my cell phone bill and for my gas purchases.
+I still use my Ink Business Cash for my cell phone bill and gas purchases.

 Apply Today: Chase Ink Business Cash